eramos3/Professional-README-Generator/README.md

     using node answer questions

-    ## Credits

-    List your collaborators, if any, with links to their GitHub profiles.

-    If you used any third-party assets that require attribution, list the creators with links to their primary web presence in this section.

-    If you followed tutorials, include links to those here as well.

     ## License

     The last section of a good README is a license.
 This lets other developers know what they can and cannot do with your project.
 If you need help choosing a license, use [https://choosealicense.com/](https://choosealicense.com/)